 Simojoki, Simo 2581

-Metsähallitus and Simojoen Nousulohi Ry (a local fishermen's association) have entered into an agreement to create the Simojoki joint permit area as of the beginning of 2017.
-The new permit covers nearly all of the waters of the Simojoki River within the municipal borders of Simo.
-The size, flow-rate and numerous rapids of Simojoki make it ideal for fly and lure fishing, but trolling without a motor is also a possibility.
+Metsähallitus and Simojoen Nousulohi Ry (a local fishermen's association) have made an agreement to create Simojoki joint permit area (2581).
+This permit covers nearly all of the waters of the Simojoki River within the municipal borders of Simo.
+The size, flow-rate and numerous rapids of the Simojoki River make it ideal for fly and lure fishing, but trolling without a motor is also a possibility.

 Purchasing a permit

 In Simojoki joint permit area 2581, the customer can choose between a validity period of 24 hours, 7 days or the entire season.
 The prices of angling permits are as follows:

 |PERMIT VALIDITY||PERMIT PRICE|

 |24 hours||25 €|

 Persons under 18 years of age can buy the angling permit at half price.

 Persons under 15 years of age may fish under the angling permit and within the fishing quota of an adult belonging to the same party, without needing to purchase an angling permit of their own.